dfkaye/dfkaye-blog/content/demos/mocha+chai+fast-check.md

 There are some customizations and overrides in the CSS to make it fit properly on this blog.

-You can see roughly the same setup [at this code-pen](https://codepen.io/dfkaye/pen/XWXgQxZ).
+You can find roughly the same setup [at this code-pen](https://codepen.io/dfkaye/pen/XWXgQxZ).

 {{< rawhtml >}}
 <div id="fixture"></div>
 <div id="mocha"></div>
 {{< /rawhtml >}}

-You can open the console to see some of the generated arguments for the failing tests.
+You can open the console to read some of the generated arguments for the failing tests.

-Examples:
+Some examples:

 		>jq5 /!!
 		"v&"%"t# &*